zeppe-lin/mkrootfs/README.md

 ABOUT
 -----
-This directory contains *mkrootfs*, an utility written in POSIX sh(1p) to make root filesystem of Zeppe-Lin distribution for chroot installation.
+This directory contains *mkrootfs*, an utility that makes root filesystem of Zeppe-Lin distribution for chroot installation.

 REQUIREMENTS
 ------------